Skip to content

 Solve the decision problem using a solver backend.

 Declare decision variables first with Problem.solve_for.
-After solving, inspect results via Problem.variable_values and result properties such as termination_status and objective_value.
+After solving, inspect results via Problem.variable_values and result accessors such as Problem.termination_status and Problem.objective_value, or use Problem.solve_info for a Python-side snapshot.

 Parameters: